anand-avnish/Covid-Record-System-old/README.md

 # Covid-Record-System-in-C

-This project is helpful to keep details of Patient,Employee.Inventory in the Hospital.
+This project is helpful to keep details of Patient,Employee & Inventory in the Hospital.

 These operations can be done.

             1.Enter a New Entry

             2.Modify Existing

             3.Search an Entry